ethpandaops/ethereum-package/README.md

   # Max wallets for spamoor
   # Defaults to 20
   max_wallets: 20
-  # A list of optional params that will be passed to the spamoor comamnd for modifying its behaviour
+  # A list of optional params that will be passed to the spamoor command for modifying its behaviour
   spamoor_extra_args: []

 # Ethereum genesis generator params